hassan-obeid/tr_b_causal_2020/notebooks/final/_04-tb-testing-your-causal-graph.md

 # Choose a color to represent reference /
 # permutation-based test statistics
 PERMUTED_COLOR = "#a6bddb"

+# Choose a seed for the conditional independence tests
+SEED = 1038
 ```

 ## Load and describe needed data